 Her passion for teaching reached beyond the four walls of her public school classroom into the Christian Education Ministry at Good Shepherd Baptist Church where she is a member.
 She received certification to teach from the National Baptist Convention, U.S.A., Inc. and

 serves on the faculty of Good Shepherd Baptist Church Bible Academy.
 She has also taught at the District and State levels.
 She was one of the original teachers of the Summer Enrichment Program, established in 1991 (Good Shepherd), which provided six weeks of educational services for students in kindergarten through eighth grades.
 She served as director for twenty-two years before retiring in 2017.

 As an extension of the Evangelistic Ministry of the church, she wrote and directed the Passion play and musical, He Reigneth Forevermore, which posted a fifteen-year run from 2001-2015.

 She is the mother of three: Brandon, Brittany, and Terrell.
-She has 4 grandsons, Alex’Zander, Isaiah, Elijah and Gabriel and 1 granddaughter, Armanii.
-In her spare time, she enjoys reading, writing and traveling.
+She has 4 grandsons, Alex’Zander, Isaiah, Elijah, Gabriel, and 1 granddaughter, Armanii.
+In her spare time, she enjoys reading, writing, traveling, and attempting to play golf.
 Her favorite quote is taken from A Short Walk by Alice Childress: “Life is just a short walk from the cradle to the grave and it sure behooves us to be kind to one another along the way.”